 - Once you go on one Carnival cruise you know what to expect.

-All of our cruises have been the east and the west Caribbean.
-Both are great choices with departure ports located in Galveston, Orlando and Miami.
+All of our cruises have been the east and the western Caribbean.
+Both are great choices with departure ports located in Galveston, Orlando, and Miami.

 2. Larger families should book early

 Adjoining rooms work well for larger families.
 Adjoining rooms are popular and are the first to be reserved.
 Our children are 6, 9 and 11 years old.
 We kept the door open or closed as needed.
 Also having access to multiple washrooms was a luxury.